Assistant Professor Tenure Track Position in Statistics

-The Department of Mathematics and Statistics at the University of New Brunswick Saint John invites applications for a tenure-track position in Statistics, at the rank of Assistant Professor, to start July 1, 2020.
-Salary will be commensurate with qualifications and experience.
-All UNB positions are subject to budgetary approval.
+The Department of Statistics at the University of British Columbia, Vancouver invites applications from outstanding new investigators for a tenure-track position at the rank of Assistant Professor, with an anticipated start date of July 1, 2022 or January 1, 2023.

 Candidates must have a Ph.D. in Statistics, Biostatistics, or a related field.
 Candidates must also demonstrate excellence or potential for excellence in both teaching and research.
 Each successful candidate should have a strong record of research productivity commensurate with their experience and will be expected to develop an independent research program in an area that complements existing Department expertise and aligns with opportunities at UBC.
 The successful candidates will also be expected to effectively teach undergraduate and graduate Statistics courses and supervise Statistics M.Sc. and Ph.D. students.